eduardo-w-bandeira/glosvar/README.md

 ## Alternatives for Built-in Functions
 - id
-    - Not alternatives, because it is widely used, even though it's a built-in variable.
+    - No abbreviation. id should be used as "id" because it's already short and it's widely used, even though it's a built-in variable.
 - lis = list
 - tup = tuple